learn-the-web/topics/writing-for-the-web/index.md

 ## Writing for the web

-- The web is primarily text
-- Highlight keywords, meaningful headings, bulleted lists
-- The first paragraph or two must hold the most important information
-- Start headings, paragraphs, and bullet points with information-carrying words; all other words will be skipped
-- Inverted pyramid: conclusion at the top
-- Half the word count
-- Never use “Click here” because it conveys no information

-    Be clear.
-    Be kind.
-    Be careful.
-    Be honest.

-Don’t assume you’re the core audience.
-Most of the time, we’re not designing for ourselves.
-Think about the universe of people out there.
-Word choice is extremely important when you’re trying to grow.

-Avoid jargon and catchphrases.
-Cut the bullshit.
-You don’t have to be hip or clever, but you do have to be nice.

-Don’t assume dichotomies or binaries will do the trick.
-Not everything will fit into a boolean.
-Real life is complicated.
-As an example, some people are neither male nor female.
-They’re still people and they deserve our consideration.

-Don’t interrupt.
-Keep things focused and make sure this is the best time to deliver this message.
+The Web is primarily text, in fact without CSS the Web is only text.
+Spend time making text that will resonate and help your user—always target the text at real human beings, not robots or computers.

+- **Be honest & kind:** with your content, it’s noticeable to users.
+Don’t be hip or clever.
 Don’t be a robot.

-Wordsmith, iterate.
-Write to your friend.
-Read it out loud.
+- **Be clear and concise**: if one word will work, use only one word.
+Cut out the unnecessary.
+- **Don’t assume:** you are likely not your core audience.
+Don’t overuse acronyms, don’t use jargon, don’t use catchphrases.
+Not everybody fits into your worldview: real life is messy.
+Remember that nothing is ever boolean: some people are neither male nor female and they deserve equal consideration.
+- **Don’t interrupt:** focus on your message and on delivering what people want.
+- **Highlight:** make important keywords more visible, headings obvious, use bulleted lists for important info (see how I’m following my own rules).
+- **Inverted pyramid:** conclusion at the top; the first paragraph or two must hold the most important information.
+- **Front load:** start headings, paragraphs, and bullet points with information-carrying words; all other words will be skipped
+- **Never use “Click here”:** it conveys no information.

-Use the words normal people use.
+- **Use normal words:** use the words that normal people use; write for your friend.

+### Iterate

+When writing web content the first effort isn’t good enough.
+Iterating on the text and content is just as important as iterating the design.

+- Try different variations,
+- Get people to review the text,
+- Read it out loud,
+- Get the computer to read it out to you.

+I remember reading a blog post a long time about about writing for the web (though I can’t find the original source).
+It said:

+> Write the content you think you need for your website.
+> Then half its length.
+> Then half it again.

 ### Adaptive content

-- Writing modular content for different locations: website, Twitter, Facebook, Google
+The content of our websites has become very modular, think about how it will work in different situations at different lengths.

+Here’s some places you’ll find your content, that isn’t on your website:

+- Search results
+- Social media shares: Twitter, Facebook
+- In e-mails to friends
+- Quotes on other websites
+- Mobile apps

+Think about how your content can adapt to these scenarios, length-wise, tone-wise, etc.

 ### Creating a connection

-- People connect with wit, emotion, personality, story telling
+People connect with other people: with their wit, emotion, personality & stories.
+Adding these things to the writing of your website is extremely helpful.

+I like to think of a personified animal that represents my brand or website and figure out how they would talk to people.
+Think of your website as a living organism and give it personality through the text.

+- How do you want your users to feel?
 - What connection are you trying to convey with the words?
-How do you want your users to feel?
+- What kind of personality is your website?
+- How would the personality react?

 **Links**